rob-luke/AuditoryStimuli-Experiments.jl/README.md

 Each experiment is contained in a directory.
 Each experiment contains a Project.toml file to allow precise reproduction of the experimental setup and behaviour.

+Each experiment will output results as a csv file in the directory it is run.
+And may also output a log file or summary result.

 ## Experiments